-From Norm Architects of Norway, here's a clever solution for under-cabinet lighting that doesn't involve difficult-to-install puck lights.
+From Norm Architects of Denmark, here's a clever solution for under-cabinet lighting that doesn't involve difficult-to-install puck lights.

 In this 1860s fisherman's cottage, the family wanted to achieve the Danish concept of hygge—which loosely translates to "coziness" and requires a warm glow.
 To capture this in the kitchen, Norm Architects' Niels Bjerre-Poulsen attached a halogen lighting strip at the front edge of the open shelving.

 Bjerre-Poulsen chose halogen lights to create a glow like that of incandescents (which are banned in Europe).
 But we would recommend using an LED strip; LEDs have a long lifespan and don't convert energy into wasted heat, which makes them the eco-friendly lighting choice.
 Here, a look at the Norwegian design as well as some sourcing ideas:

 Above: The lighting strip adds a subtle glow to the kitchen.